gscalvary/Portfolio-Site/README.md

 a) Skills section:
-  i)   the section background needs a new color. ii)  entries need to be re-organized and updated. iii) need a new way to present this information.
+  i)   the section background needs a new color. ii)  entries need to be re-organized and updated. iii) need a new way to present this information - tabs!
 b) Featured Work section:
   i)   add the Blizzard Support Portal. ii)  how about Salesforce and Hivemind?